yogaredhat/conjur/docs/tutorials/integrations/kubernetes.md

 ### Securing the Data Key

-In the basic walkthrough, the POSSUM_DATA_KEY is provided insecurely to the Conjur server.
+In the basic walkthrough, the CONJUR_DATA_KEY is provided insecurely to the Conjur server.

 Better options for providing the data key include:

-* **KMS** Store the data key in Amazon KMS, associated to the EC2 machine on which the Possum server is running.
+* **KMS** Store the data key in Amazon KMS, associated to the EC2 machine on which the Conjur server is running.
-* **HSM** Store the data key in an HSM or Cloud HSM, associated to the machine on which the Possum server is running.
+* **HSM** Store the data key in an HSM or Cloud HSM, associated to the machine on which the Conjur server is running.

 ### Separating Authentication Authorities